 The Environmental Concerns Speaker Series

 Climate change and income inequality are the biggest challenges of our time.
-Betony Jones talk will focus on the intersection of these two challenges, highlighting the imperative of addressing them together.
-Drawing from her research on the economic impacts of climate change policy and her lens into the politics of climate change work, she will highlight promising new opportunities like a Green New Deal and Just Transition.
+Betony Jones talk focused on the intersection of these two challenges, highlighting the imperative of addressing them together.
+Drawing from her research on the economic impacts of climate change policy and her lens into the politics of climate change work, she highlighted promising new opportunities like a Green New Deal and Just Transition.
 She will focus on current and emerging trends and key principles to find alignment between climate, labor, and equity advocates.

 MEETING PLACE: Belmont Village, 1100 San Pablo Avenue, Albany, CA

 FREE parking garage available, simply tell the front desk you are there for the LWV meeting.

 Everyone is welcome.
 Bring friends.
 Come early for tea and cookies.

 Let us know if you need a ride.

 Gail Schickele (415) 336-5673, firstname.lastname@example.org